Code-Institute-Submissions/Rhema28-Project-0/README.md

 ## Credits & ### Content

+-The structure of this project was taken from Code Institute [https://learn.codeinstitute.net]
 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)